 It may very well be that all you want is to have your belly full; you do not take any pleasure in the moment-by-moment experience of eating.
 The point is not to force yourself to experience something you are not experiencing.
 It is to start a dialogue with yourself.
 You begin to understand better what happens.
 Little by little, you give yourself a chance to find something that works for you.
 It’s not a pre-imposed thing.
 It’s not a mold that you have to fit into, or else.

 The same goes for paying attention to the causes and effects of your actions.
-It is possible that, at this point, the process of mindful awareness described in Steps Four through Nine does not give you much of a sense of pleasure.
+It is possible that, at this point, the process of mindful awareness described in Steps 4 through 9 does not give you much of a sense of pleasure.
 You might see it as cramping your style.
 You might be longing for the possibility of not having to pay any attention.
 If this is the case, it’s good to notice it.
 And then, it’s not a question of then forcing yourself to pay attention or trying to avoid it altogether.
-Instead, it is an opportunity to be curious about what it is that makes you uncomfortable with this process.
+Instead, it is an opportunity to be curious about what makes you uncomfortable with this process.
 Very gently.
 You’re not trying to shoehorn in a new habit.
 You’re trying to understand better what it is that makes it uncomfortable for you.
 Little by little, as you know it, you have a higher possibility to change it.

 The idea is that you consider that it might be possible for you to be happy and satisfied when you’re more mindful of your life.
 You don’t force yourself to be aware.
-But you explore how the way you pay attention makes you unhappy, or cramped, or impatient or somewhat flooded.
+But you explore how the way you pay attention makes you unhappy, or cramped, or impatient, or somewhat flooded.
 As you stay with it, new opportunities open up for you.
 You come to understand that the goal is not to cut off parts of you for you to become something that corresponds to some abstract idea of good.
 You have a growing sense that this is a process of liberation and expansion.